Military Retirement Pay Income Tax Exclusion

 $490-$590/year in property tax savings

-Motor Vehicle Property Tax Exemption (100% Disabled)
+Motor Vehicle Property Tax Exemption (100% Disabled) - PROPOSED, NOT ENACTED

 See every benefit you qualify for in Kentucky

-Get a personalized list of federal, state, and local veteran benefits based on your service history, disability rating, and Kentucky residency โ in under 2 minutes.
+Get a personalized list of federal, state, and local veteran benefits based on your service history, disability rating, and Kentucky residency — in under 2 minutes.

 Find My Kentucky Benefits